stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 of Azathoth.
 It was shocking to have the foulest nightmares of secret myth cleared up in concrete terms whose stark, morbid hatefulness exceeded the boldest hints of ancient and mediaeval mystics.
-Ineluctably I was led to believe that the first whisperers of these accursed tales must have had discourse with Akeley&rsquo;s Outer Ones, and perhaps have visited outer cosmic realms as Akeley now proposed visiting them.
+Ineluctably I was led to believe that the first whisperers of these accursed tales must have had discourse with Akeley's Outer Ones, and perhaps have visited outer cosmic realms as Akeley now proposed visiting them.

   I was told of the Black Stone and what it implied, and was glad that it had